hugolui/ROM_code/README.md

     - In line 3, we specify the path to the folder "code".
 For example: /home/cfd/Desktop/hugo/ROM_code/code/

 ## 3 - Run the code

-    Now, we can run the code by open a terminal in the folder "code" and typing sh run.sh.
+Now, we can run the code by open a terminal in the folder "code" and typing

+    sh run.sh

 The output file is a CGNS file containing the ROM solution for a determined number of snapshots (listed in the inputs.inp file).
 For all candidate models evaluated, the DNN parameters and hyperparameters can be found in the folder "line3/regression/deep_learning/results/".